Christopher responds, "When you start working, Daddy!"

 My family got to come and visit for a few days last week, which was a bunch of fun.
 We spent a day in Dallas, went to parks, the Heard, played games, and had a lot of fun.
 I wish they could have stayed for longer, but I'm glad they got to come.
 (We missed you Jeff!)
 They left Sunday night, which means they missed all the fun with the tornado warning on Monday afternoon.
 Luckily our 72-hour kits were all ready to go, and I was ready with a bunch of blankets in the closet.
 Crazy!
 It was actually kind of scary - the siren at the elementary school went off, and it was raining and blowing like crazy.
 At first the dish was out, so I couldn't even watch the news to see what was going on.
 Luckily it came back on after a couple of minutes, and the funnel didn't ever touch down, so everything was okay.
 A good test run, though. :)

 Our recent fun was a surprise birthday party for my good friend, Melissa last night.
 April fools!
 We had a fun night at On The Border, with good Tex-Mex and great friends.
 Holly spearheaded the operation, and did a great job inviting everyone and putting it together.
 She posted about it, and put pictures up.
-You can check them out here
+You can check them out here.

 So, that's my month in a nutshell.
 I'll get those pictures posted too.